ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

 # Introduction

-Network inventory management is a key component in operators' OSS architectures.
+Network hardware inventory management is a key component in operators' OSS architectures.

   Network inventory is a fundamental functionality in network management and was specified many years ago.
 Given the emerging of data models and